aristanetworks/CloudEOS/terraform/README.md

 This folder has Terraform scripts to launch and configure CloudEOS in various public clouds.

-Note that following the instructions will cause instances to be launched in your public cloud and incur expenses.
+*Note that following the instructions will cause instances to be launched in your public cloud and incur expenses.
+Make sure you destroy the resources after testing*

 # Prerequisites

 1) Public cloud account credentials eg AWS Access key and secret
 2) Terraform installed on your laptop/server
-3) Security webtoken for CloudVision
+3) Security webtoken for CloudVision, Arista Terraform provider plugins - Please contact Arista to get them
-4) Create one or more Containers in CVaaS which will be used to provision the routers
+4) Create a Container in CloudVision which will be used to provision the routers.
+Steps are outlined in "CloudEOS MultiCloud Deployment Guide"

-# Arista CloudVision Terraform provider

-Since the provider isn't an offical Terraform provider yet, the terraform plugin folder has to be downloaded.

-# Steps

 ## Installing Terraform

 Follow the steps at https://learn.hashicorp.com/terraform/getting-started/install.html

 ## Get AWS and Arista providers

+Since the Arista Terraform provider isn't bundled with terraform yet please contact Arista to get terraform-arista-plugin_latest.tar.gz and save it CloudEOS/terraform folder.

 '''
 cd CloudEOS/terraform